Azure/wordpress-linux-appservice/WordPress/wordpress_multisite_installation.md

 ### Important Notes
 * A custom domain is mandatory for subdomain-based multi-site installations.
-However, it is optional for subdirectory based multi-site, where, by default, either an App Service domain or an Azure Front Door endpoint (if integrated) would be used in the absence of a custom domain.

-* Don't add **https://** or **http://** prefix when adding the custom domain value for your App Setting.
+* Do not add **https://** or **http://** prefix when adding the custom domain value for your App Setting.
 It should be just your domain name (ex: _contoso.com_).

 * In the case of subdomain multisite, you can either integrate a wild card domain or the primary custom domain plus required individual subdomains with your resource.
 Here, the resource can be either the App Service or an Azure Front Door.